 The district’s student population in September 2013 was 14,675.
 This number includes 406 continuing education and adult learners, 1,093 students in French Immersion, 7,783 kindergarten to grade 7 students, and 6,699 students in grades 8 through 12.
 The district employs 1,113 full time, part time, and relief educators and more than 759 support staff.

 First Nations/Aboriginal students continue to represent approximately 2,298 students or about 15% of our population.
 Seven First Nations bands contribute to the richness of our communities: the Kamloops Indian Band, the Whispering Pines-Clinton Band, the Skeetchestn and Simpcw Bands, and the the Bands of Adams Lake, Little Shuswap and Neskonlith.
-In addition, the district enjoys the support and contributions of the Métis Nation and the Interior Indian Friendship Centre.
+In addition, the district enjoys the support and contributions of the Métis Nation and the Interior Indian Friendship Society.

 Ninety-seven percent of our students speak English in the home, with Punjabi being the next most spoken language at less than one percent.